 Target ROAS is available as either a standard strategy for a single campaign or a portfolio strategy across multiple campaigns.
 If you don’t yet know what type of portfolio bid strategy is right for you, review About automated bidding first.
 If you have Shopping campaigns, review automated bidding for Shopping campaigns.

 This article explains how Target ROAS bidding works and what its settings are.

-Before you start
+Before you begin

 - For App campaigns, you'll also have to install the Google Analytics for Firebase SDK in your app.
 The conversion events that you're bidding on (and sending values with) should come from the Firebase SDK.

 How it works

 Google Ads predicts future conversions and associated values using your reported conversion values, which you report through conversion tracking.
-Then, Google Ads will set maximum cost-per-click (Max.
+Then Google Ads will set maximum cost per click (max.
 CPC) bids to maximise your conversion value, while trying to achieve an average return on ad spend (ROAS) equal to your target.

-Google Ads will recommend a target ROAS value after you’ve set up a new bid strategy in the Shared library and chosen which campaigns to apply it to.
+Google Ads will recommend a target ROAS value after you’ve created a new bid strategy or selected an optimisation score recommendation, and selected which campaigns to apply it to.
 This recommendation is calculated based on your actual ROAS over the last few weeks.
 We’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
 You can choose whether to use this recommended target ROAS value or to set your own.

 Let's say that you're measuring sales for your online women's shoe shop and you want to optimise your bids based on the value of a shopping basket total.
 Your goal is £5 worth of sales (this is your conversion value) for each £1 that you spend on ads.
-You'd set a target ROAS of 500% – for every £1 you spend on ads, you'd like to get 5 times that in revenue.
+You'd set a target ROAS of 500% – for every £1 you spend on ads, you'd like to get five times that in revenue.